ComcastSamples/wc-toast/README.md

 # Introduction to Web Components via a Toast

-## Step 2
+## Step 3

-In Step 2 we're going to be adding shadow dom to our custom element.
-To learn more about shadow dom check out [Shadow DOM v1: Self-Contained Web Components](https://developers.google.com/web/fundamentals/web-components/shadowdom) by Eric Bidelman.
+In Step 3 we're going to make the toast work.

-1. Create a shadowRoot for your custom element and add Hello World into it
+1. Add an open method which sets className to `open`
-2. Add a slot element and add your name in `<wc-toast>Chris</wc-toast>` so it prints Hello Chris
+2. Create a close method which sets className to `close`
-3. Add a custom property --wc-toast-color to set the color of the text
+3. Add a div.close(X) with click handler to call the close method.

 ### Questions?